sriganesh/hn-live/README.md

 ## Development Notes

-Hey!
 I'm primarily a backend developer who loves building things.
 This project started as a way to browse HN the way I personally enjoy - with a clean, terminal-like interface and real-time updates.

 The design is intentionally minimalist, inspired by both HN's simplicity and old-school terminal UIs.
 Since I'm not a designer by trade, I built it based on how I like to browse HN - but I'm always open to suggestions for improvements!